onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 **Includes:** Senior Software Developer I, Senior Software Developer II

 ##### Expectations
-- You take the lead on directing and implementing solutions to moderately complex, loosely scoped problems that are aligned with your team's goals.
+- You take the lead on directing and implementing solutions to moderately complex, loosely scoped problems that are aligned with your team’s goals.
 - Your work extends to many parts of a product or system.
 - You deliver projects independently or by leading your teammates to do so.
 - You enable other software developers on your team to be successful.

 #### Senior Software Developer I
 ##### Track Record
-You've met the above expectations over multiple projects.
+You’ve met the above expectations over multiple projects.

 ##### Competencies
 Software developers at this level will generally be Advanced in at least one competency or will display some Advanced level skills across competencies.